 Tooth extractions, periodontal treatments, and/or oral surgery are common consequences for the effects smoking cigarettes has on your teeth.
 However, because of the incessant smoking, those who undergo surgery experience a delayed healing process.
 Some smokers are not even qualified for these surgeries because of their smoking.

-Finally, and perhaps the most scary side effect smoking cigarettes has is developing oral cancer which can lead to premature death and is very painful.
+Finally, and perhaps the scariest side effect smoking cigarettes have is developing oral cancer which can lead to premature death and is very painful.
 For more information on oral cancer and symptoms to look for, visit: